openvinotoolkit/openvino/docs/OV_Runtime_UG/integrate_with_your_application.md

 @endsphinxdirective

-Asynchronous mode supports two ways to wait inference results:
+The asynchronous mode supports two methods to get the inference results:
   * `ov::InferRequest::wait_for()` - specify maximum duration in milliseconds to block for.
 The method is blocked until the specified timeout has elapsed, or the result becomes available, whichever comes first.
   * `ov::InferRequest::wait()` - Waits until the inference result becomes available.